 Bentley-Sassaman, Ed.D., graduated from Bloomsburg University in 2001 with her Bachelor's of Science degree in interpreting.
 She earned her Master's of Art degree in linguistics from Gallaudet University in 2006 and has finished her Doctorate in education from Walden University in 2011.
 The focus of her study was Deaf-Hearing interpreter teams and how they work together as a team.

-Jodie Ackerman, instructor of exceptionality program, ASL and deaf culture
+Bridget Klein, instructor of exceptionality programs, ASL and deaf culture